Outdoor Drama – the Message of Easter

 E.T. was no novice to outdoor drama, having played Governor Eden in Blackbeard, Knight of the Black Flag, in historic Bath, N.C, a few moons ago in the seventies.

 E.T.
-Taylor and Chloe
+Taylor & Chloe Ann

 We sailed 10 miles on the Pamlico River to see E.T. in this performance; the return sail was under a gorgeous full moon.